-He is now on the editorial team of Railnews, the Industry paper and writes and has pictures published on a regular basis for Heritage Railway, Rail Express, Railway Herald and on an occaisional basis for Rail Infrastructure and Modern Railways.
-He edited rail.co.uk for five years and during this media career (including working on the picture desk at IPC), which now spans 13 years has had litererally thousands of images published in print and on-line.
+He edited rail.co.uk for five years and during this media career (including working the picture desk at IPC), which spans over 20 years has had litererally thousands of images published both in print and on-line plus numerous articles.

 Half a century of photography!
 Phil Marsh has been taking photographs since 1965 - mainly of railways but also of wildlife, landscapes and the coast.